sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 <Figure
     src="https://storage.googleapis.com/sourcegraph-assets/blog/cheating-is-all-you-need/blog-image-6.png"
     alt="Using Cody in VS Code"
-    catpion="Using Cody in VS Code"
+    caption="Using Cody in VS Code"
 /><br/>

 Cody scales up to the very biggest code bases in the world.
 And even though Cody is still a baby, just like Baby AWS back on Ruben’s stinkpad in 2003, it’s already able to lift a huge space rhino using only the power of the Force.
 Hang on, sorry wrong baby.